Udrasht/SimpleRA/README.md

 # SimpleRA
-Data-Systems-Project || A simplified relational database management system with support for integer-only tables and matrices.
+Data-Systems-Project || A simplified relational database management system supporting only integer tables and matrices.
 Supports two-phase merge sort, buffer management and aggregate queries.
 ## Compilation Instructions
 We use ```make``` to compile all the files and creste the server executable. ```make``` is used primarily in Linux systems, so those of you who want to use Windows will probably have to look up alternatives (I hear there are ways to install ```make``` on Windows).
 To compile